lahsivjar/grafonnet-playground/README.md

 ## Cleaning up dashboards created by playground

 From version 1.0.0, grafonnet-playground allows automatically cleaning up the dashboards that were created.
-This can be configured via `AUTO_CLEANUP_INTERVAL` config and can be further tuned via other available configuration.
+This can be configured via `AUTO_CLEANUP` config and can be further tuned via other available configuration.
 For a list of all configurations please check [application.yml.sample](application.yml.sample) file.

 NOTE: Even when the dashboard is deleted after it has been rendered, it will continue to work and display data.